 This is an essential job, so put it at the top of your list.
 Check your guttering and get anything that needs to be done out of the way before the rainy season.
 At the very least, you’ll want to thoroughly clean your gutters.
 To be sure the job is done right, consider hiring a gutter cleaning service.
 Also look for signs of wear.
 If your guttering is sagging, have your guttering repaired.
 If it has rusted out, it may be time to replace it.

 Your roof is your protection from the elements.
-You don’t want to face a leaking roof in the middle of the rainy season, so check it for signs of damage now.
+No one wants to face a leaking roof in the middle of the rainy season, so make sure you check it for signs of damage now.
 Check it from your attic or roof cavity first.
 If you see signs of light, you’re seeing places where water can enter.
 Also look for dark spots, stains and other signs of water damage.
-Also check your roof from outdoors.
+Don’t forget to check your roof from outdoors.
 If you need repairs, let an expert roof repair service do the job for you.

 Lawn care is something many homeowners put on the back burner at the end of the summer.
 If you take care of your lawn in February, your lawn will reward you for your efforts.
 Aerate the soil and add some slow-release fertiliser to prepare your lawn for winter.